J.D., Order of the Coif, University of California – Berkeley, 2010

 United States District Courts for Northern District of California, Central District of California, and Eastern District of California

-Sarah advises a wide range of project developers and sponsors regarding asset development, purchase, and sale, with a particular focus on renewable energy and transmission projects.
-She assists project proponents regarding compliance with the National Environmental Policy Act (NEPA) and state counterpart laws.
-Sarah also helps secure the full suite of local, state, and federal entitlements for projects, and defends those approvals when necessary.
-On the transactional side, Sarah drafts and negotiates project finance and asset purchase agreements, power purchase agreements, interconnection agreements, airport consortium and operations agreements, and other project-related contracts.
+Sarah advises a wide range of project developers, investors, and sponsors regarding asset development, purchase, and sale, with a particular focus on renewable energy, energy storage, electric vehicles and clean mobility, microgrids, campus energy systems, and transmission projects.
+She drafts and negotiates purchase and sale agreements, power purchase agreements, interconnection agreements, and other project-related contracts.